Healthy Recipes Blog

 Ingredients

-You'll only need one ingredient to make this super-easy recipe - a medium sweet potato.
-It should weigh about 7 oz.
-If yours is bigger than this, you will need to adjust the cooking time accordingly.
+You'll need one ingredient to make this super-easy recipe - a medium sweet potato.
+It should weigh about 7 ounces.
+If yours is bigger, you will need to adjust the cooking time accordingly.

 Instructions

-As always when using the microwave, it's best to err on the side of not cooking it for long enough, then gradually adding more sessions.
+1. As is always the case when using the microwave, it's best to err on the side of not cooking the potato for long enough, then gradually adding more sessions.
 You can't save it if it's overcooked.
 But you can cook it for a bit longer if it's not fully cooked.

 Should I peel the potato before cooking?

 You don't have to.
-You can simply wash it well, then cook it with the skin on.
+You can simply wash it well and cook it with the skin on.
 Sweet potato skin is edible, so it's up to you if you want to remove it before eating or not.
-I like to leave it on.
+I leave it on.

 How long does it take to cook a sweet potato in the microwave?